-^{(2) 2019} Outlook is based on the mid-point of 2019 Outlook range provided in the Company's Earnings Release dated May 9, 2019.
+^{(2) 2019} Outlook is based on the mid-point of 2019 Outlook range provided in the Company's Earnings Release dated August 8, 2019.
 Our 2019 outlook assumes the Windstream lease continues in full force and effect, and that Windstream continues to make all lease payments on time and in accordance with the Master Lease's general terms.
-Our outlook also includes the impact of the change in accounting of our Master Lease with Windstream as a result of our adoption of ASC 842, incremental Tenant Capital Improvement, and related revenues, funded by Windstream in the first quarter of 2019, the AFFO impact of cash taxes related to the tax basis cancellation of debt, the effect of the Bluebird transactions based on its estimated close date, the sale of our Latin American tower portfolio, which closed on April 2, 2019, and the impact of the fourth amendment to our Credit Agreement.
+Our outlook also includes the sale of our U.S. ground lease business, incremental interest expense relating to the Exchangeable Notes offering and amendment of our revolving credit facility, the dilutive impact from the accounting treatment of our Exchangeable Notes offering, and conversion of Series A Preferred Stock on our weighted-average common shares outstanding for the purpose of presenting earnings, FFO, and AFFO per diluted common share, and the effect of the Bluebird transactions, which closed on August 30, 2019.
 Our current outlook excludes any future acquisitions, capital market transactions, and future transaction costs.
 Furthermore, our outlook is subject to adjustment based on the finalization of purchase price allocations related to acquisitions and other factors.
-Actual results could differ materially from these forward-looking statements.
+Actual results could differ materially

-Includes estimated taxes on undistributed taxable income and capital gains from the sale of our LATAM tower portfolio.
+Includes estimated taxes on undistributed taxable income and capital gains from the sale of our LATAM tower and U.S. ground lease portfolio.